tballison/CC-MAIN-2021-31-PDF-UNTRUNCATED/README.md

 # CC-MAIN-2021-31-PDF-UNTRUNCATED

 # Overview
-This corpus contains nearly 8 million PDFs gathered from the across the web in July/August of 2021.
+This corpus contains nearly 8 million PDFs gathered from across the web in July/August of 2021.
 The PDF files were initially identified by [Common Crawl](https://commoncrawl.org/) as part of their July/August 2021 crawl (identified as `CC-MAIN-2021-31`) and subsequently updated and collated as part of the [DARPA SafeDocs program](https://www.darpa.mil/program/safe-documents).